 Cut the Carpet Into Strips

-With the utility knife, cut off an entire strip of carpeting two feet long by the width of the room.
+With the utility knife, cut off an entire strip of carpeting 2 feet long by the width of the room.
 Cut on the backside of the carpet.
 Keep the line as straight as possible, though you only need to do so by eye; no need to measure it out.
-Roll up this two-foot strip and place it in your disposal location.
+Roll up this 2-foot strip, and use duct tape around the roll to secure it if necessary.
+Then, place it in your disposal location.
 Continue in this manner until the carpeting has been removed.

 Change the blade on the utility knife frequently as cutting carpet quickly wears down blades.

 Remove the Carpet Tack Strips

 Wearing protective eye gear, force the flat end of the pry bar under the tack strips.
 Either pull up on the pry bar or hit the end with the hammer to pull the tack strips loose.
 Tack strips have razor-sharp nails, so wear the heavy gloves and be very careful when disposing of them.